derrickreimer/sequenced/README.md

 # Sequenced

-Sequenced is a simple Rails 3 plugin that generates scoped sequential IDs for ActiveRecord models.
+Sequenced is a simple gem that generates scoped sequential IDs for ActiveRecord models.
 This gem provides an `acts_as_sequenced` macro that automatically assigns a unique, sequential ID to each record.
-This ID is not a replacement for the database primary key, but rather adds another way to retrieve the object without exposing the primary key.
+The sequential ID is not a replacement for the database primary key, but rather adds another way to retrieve the object without exposing the primary key.

-Extracted from the [GuideKit](https://guidekit.com) codebase.

 ## Purpose